-And because it is not are not, project management skills and tools will not necessarily help you uphold the balance.
+And because it is not, project management skills and tools will not necessarily help you uphold the balance.
 When I studied and mixed various techniques, my primary focus was on connectedness with all the vital areas of my life.

 I wanted a tool that would empower me to lead a fulfilled life, nourishing my connection to each life sphere.

 Holistic, by definition, considers a whole thing or a being to be more than a collection of its parts.
 Therefore, holistic goal-setting allows you to achieve professional and personal goals in a sustainable way.

 My preferred tool to see how I am doing in my life spheres is the wheel of life, not only because it is holistic, but also because it visualises the results.
 I use the life sphere model with six spheres (finance, career, relations, health & body, personal growth and family and friends).

 When I first discovered the wheel of life, I was uncomfortable that it primarily uses the 1 to 10 scale (some examples are here and here).
 I have adjusted my working model to be 1% to 100% connected to each life sphere.
 Being 60% connected to my health & body feels authentic, whereas scoring six out of ten feels competitive and artificial.

 I actually draw a circle in my notebook and split it into six parts, each representing one sphere.
 Then I score the connectedness level for each of the spheres.
 If you want, you can use the Wheel of Life exercise you’ll find in the Document Library.

 I believe in the quote by Tony Robbins – where focus goes, energy flows.
 Two to three focus areas with the lowest connection score are optimal to allocate my energy wisely.
 In this way, I don’t undermine the result I am striving for by trying to do everything simultaneously.
 I then define action items for each focus area and split those into smaller doable steps.